The Photochemical Birth of the Hydrated Electron in Liquid Water: Results and Discussion

 To fully characterize the hydrogen atom transfer mechanism, we constructed a two-dimensional probability density function (PDF) using two key descriptors: the coordination number of the dissociating hydrogen atom ($CN_H$), which always carries the electron, and the coordination number of its nearest oxygen neighbor ($CN_O$).
 The analysis (see Analysis Protocols section for details), based on all trajectories that follow this mechanism, is presented in Figure \ref{fig:Hatom-mechanism}.

 The most probable configuration, with $CN_H = 1$ and $CN_O = 2$ (Figure \ref{fig:Hatom-mechanism}\textbf{A}), corresponds to the initial state of the simulation, where the hydrogen atom is still part of a neutral water molecule.
-Upon photoexcitation, we observe a fast dissociation of this hydrogen atom, accompanied by a sharp drop in the $S_1\to S_0$ energy gap from approximately 8 eV to below 0.2 eV, leading to a non-radiative transition (red points in the Figure \ref{fig:Hatom-mechanism}).
-In some trajectories, the dissociating hydrogen atom moves into an empty cavity (Figure \ref{fig:Hatom-mechanism}\textbf{B}), where its nearest oxygen is part of a hydroxyl radical (\ohradical), resulting in $CN_O = 1$.
+Upon photoexcitation, we observe a fast dissociation of this hydrogen atom, accompanied by a sharp drop in the $S_1\to S_0$ energy gap from approximately 8 eV to below 0.2 eV, leading to a non-radiative transition (as indicated by all the red points in the Figure \ref{fig:Hatom-mechanism}).
+In some trajectories, the dissociating hydrogen atom moves into an empty cavity (Figure \ref{fig:Hatom-mechanism}\textbf{B}), where its nearest oxygen is part of a hydroxyl radical (\ohradical), resulting in $CN_O = 1$ and leading to a non-radiative crossing to the ground state.

 Another frequently observed pathway is the formation of a species in which the dissociating hydrogen atom binds to a water molecule, forming the radical hydronium (\hydradical), characterized by $CN_H \sim$1 and $CN_O \sim$3 (Figure \ref{fig:Hatom-mechanism}\textbf{C}).
 We confirmed that this species is indeed \hydradical\ and not the conventional \hydronioum\ ion, since the electron remains associated with it.
 While the species \hydradical\ has been predicted by various theoretical models\cite{herbert2019structure,muguet1994energetics,neumann2004simulation,siefermann2011thehydrated}, our work is the first to demonstrate its formation following excitation by simulating the entire process from photoabsorption to relaxation in liquid water.
 According to our simulations, the radical \hydradical\ appears only transiently.
 It eventually undergoes further dissociation, where the hydrogen atom carrying the electron migrates into a region surrounded by water molecules.
 In these configurations, an OH bond from a nearby water molecule points toward the hydrogen atom (see Figure \ref{fig:Hatom-mechanism}\textbf{D}) creating an unstable geometry ultimately leading to non-radiative decay to the ground-state.
 To the best of our knowledge the radical hydronium (\hydradical) has not been observed experimentally through photoionization/photoabsorption of water perhaps in part due to the fact that it is formed fleetingly as a rare transition state-like motif.